smichaelsen/melon-images/Readme.md

 ### Cropped Image and cropped image url

 The rendering as responsive `<picture>` tag is not always desirable.
-You can also just apply the cropping and ignore the sizes and breakpoints.
+You can also just apply the cropping and ignore the sizes and breakpoints using
+**CroppedImageViewHelper** and **CroppedImageUriViewHelper**.

 ```
 <html